-This method may be used to dissolve any contract and either party can initiate the process.
-This means that a contract of employment may be terminated in such a way at any time regardless of the parties involved, even if the employee enjoys special protection against dismissal, such as e.g. pregnant women and employee on maternity leave, employees at preretirement age, etc. The only condition is that both parties must agree on the terms and conditions for terminating employment.
+This action may be initiated by either party, any time, regardless of the employee's status.
+The termination by mutual agreement is not limited by the special protection against dismissal, such as e.g. pregnancy, maternity leave, pre-retirement age, etc. The only condition is that both parties agree on the terms and conditions for terminating the employment.